dirigiblelabs/curriculum-2017/IvoYakov/DirigibleDoc/Guides/CreateUserInterface.md

-# Manage the User Interface
+# Create a template User Interface for an Entity Service

 This guide will show you how to manage the user interface of your Dirigible project.
 </br>